jhungerman/OM596CapstoneRep/ProcessNotes2.md

 - Remove all sales records for property where Building Type is Missing
 - Remove records where Building Type is Commercial
 - Remove all sales records for mobile/manufactured housing as not in our business scope

-## Property Data Prep
-- Remove all records of vacant land

 ## Sub Area Detail Prep
 - Remove all data where area = Null